barkbox/barkmq/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's(barkbox-rails) Gemfile:

 ```ruby
 gem 'barkmq'